Deltares/rtc-tools/doc/index.rst

 for a general product description and information on available services.

 This first chapter covers getting the software running on your computer.
 The subsequent two chapters describe the RTC-Tools Python API.
-The fourth and final chapter discusses several illustrative examples, including the use of goal programming for multi-objective optimization, as well as the use of forecast ensembles.
+The fourth chapter discusses several illustrative examples, including the use of goal programming for multi-objective optimization, as well as the use of forecast ensembles.
+The final chapter covers advanced topics and configurations.

 Contents